 I say "Don't bother; I'll go right through you when I'm like this, it's only my astral body."

 I wake up feeling alarmed.
-My spirit's orbiting my mom?
-Uh-oh!
-Not a good sign...
-Even if she is no longer getting in the way.
+My spirit's still orbiting my mom, tied to her?
+Not a good sign.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books